timohausmann/quadtree-ts/README.md

 ## Update single objects

-There is a (currently deprecated) [quadtree-js hitman branch](https://github.com/timohausmann/quadtree-js/tree/hitman) available that allows you to update and remove single objects.
+There is a (currently deprecated) [quadtree-ts hitman branch](https://github.com/timohausmann/quadtree-ts/tree/hitman) available that allows you to update and remove single objects.
 This may be handy when most of the objects in your Quadtree are static.
-Please leave an emoji or a comment [here](https://github.com/timohausmann/quadtree-js/issues/12) to put more pressure on the issue.
+Please leave an emoji or a comment [here](https://github.com/timohausmann/quadtree-ts/issues/12) to put more pressure on the issue.